Veterans benefits and resources

 There are some basic differences between VA training and education programs.
 Some programs may benefit you more than others, depending on your situation and circumstances.
 Veterans and dependents utilizing benefits may also be eligible for the VA Workstudy program.
 Check out the links below or contact the VRC for more information.
 You can also contact the VA education department directly.

 Post 9/11 GI Bill (Chapter 33)

 In addition to paying tuition, the Post 9/11 provides veterans and eligible dependents with a monthly housing allowance (MHA) based on the E5 with dependents rate and enrollment status.
 Calculate your MHA rate online via the Defense Travel Management Office website.
-Veterans are also eligible for tutorial assistance and qualifying veterans may transfer benefits to dependents.
+Veterans may also be eligible for tutorial assistance.
 Veterans are eligible for 36 months of benefits under Post 9/11.
-Check out the 9/11 link above or VA's Post 9/11 GI Bill pamphlet for more information.
+Check out the 9/11 link above or VA's Post 9/11 GI Bill® pamphlet for more information.

 *Education Benefits Video

 Vocational Rehabilitation and Employment (VRE) services can cover all costs associated with your education or training program, including tuition, books, and supplies (other items may be approved).
 Veterans eligible for Post 9/11 GI Bill® benefits may be able to receive the Post 9/11 monthly housing allowance while using VRE.

 In addition to tuition, supplies, and career development services, VRE can assist veterans secure employment as well.
 Veterans may be eligible to receive 48 months of training benefits under VRE (more than 48 months may be authorized in some cases).
 Visit the VRE eligibility page for more information.
 Veterans can learn more about the application process and apply online via the VRE website.

 Dependents Educational Assistance (Chapter 35)